pbui/albacore-web/README.md

 # albacore-web: albaCore Assembler and Simulator in JavaScript

-This is a simple **assembler** and **simulator** for the **albaCore** computer architecture described in [Jay Brockman]'s [Practical Logic and Processor Design with Verilog](doc/Practical Logic and Processor Design.pdf).
+This is a simple **assembler** and **simulator** for the **albaCore** computer architecture described in [Jay Brockman]'s [Practical Logic and Processor Design with Verilog].

 ## Assembler